Ryoichi2022/stock-analysis/README.md

 ## 3. Summary
 ### i.
 Advantage of refactoring code
 The most important aspect of refactoring is efficiency.
-As the project demonstrated, a successful refactoring will cut the program’s processing time by a certain amount.
+As the project demonstrated, a successful refactoring will cut the program’s process time by a certain amount.
 Also, by refactoring in this project, the code was able to get rid of nested structure, which is often complicate and not easy to understand.
 As a learner, it creates more knowledges and experiences on programing or offers a chance to think in a different way.

 ### ii.
 Disadvantage of refactoring code